SOLAS-TTRPG/SOLAS/README.md

 You bless up to three willing creatures of your choice.
 When blessed, creatures roll one more dice when attacking or making a check.

+### Crescendo
+- **Concentration**

+When you cast this spell, you select one of your primary attributes to boost.
+When you're making checks of this type, you

 ### Disguise Self
 - **Concentration**
 - Duration: 1 hour

+You can make yourself appear as a different race, gender, height, and weight, and even change their voice.

 ### Hellish Rebuke
 - **Concentration**